 I’ve posted this just to be helpful to other people, not to make money.
 If you’ve found this post helpful, please post a link to it somewhere so that others are more likely to find it when they do searches.
 (And/or please leave a comment — if you don’t see my “Comments” section below, click on the title of this post and it should appear.)

-UPDATE July 2020: Since I originally wrote this post I have not continued to research other web hosting providers, and for various unrelated reasons my “list” of recommended, alternative, better providers has slowly whittled down to just one provider.
-I’m happy to email this recommendation to you if you ask in a comment.
-However, my main recommendation is to contact providers with the questions I’ve identified above — that way, you let them know that people are wising up to this kind of scam and looking for alternatives, and you get providers’ policies in writing.
-When you find a good one, feel free to let me know via email (I don’t want to turn the comments thread into a long list of “ads” for providers) and perhaps we can crowdsource a longer list again.
-Also, I encourage everyone having problems with Hostpapa to post a complaint to the Better Business Bureau summarizing this scam.
-If there are a lot of public complaints about this, others will hear about it — and who knows, Hostpapa might even change… You can go through a formal complaint process with the BBB, or simply post a comment here: https://www.bbb.org/ca/on/oakville/profile/web-hosting/hostpapa-inc-0107-1241393/customer-reviews
+Addendum 2024: I have not continued to research other web hosting providers, and my “list” of recommended, alternative, better providers has slowly whittled down to about two providers.
+I’m happy to email a recommendation to you if you ask in a comment.
+However, it appears that Hostpapa may be relatively rare in the scope of this scam it is running, even compared to other questionable providers; therefore, my main recommendation is to contact providers with the questions I’ve listed.
+That way, you let them know that people are wising up and looking for alternatives, and you get providers’ policies in writing.
+When you find a good one, feel free to let me know via email (I don’t want to turn the comments thread into a long list of “ads” for providers) and perhaps we can crowd-source a longer list again.
+Also, I encourage everyone having problems with Hostpapa to post a complaint to TrustPilot and the Better Business Bureau or other review places, summarizing this scam.
+If there are a lot of public complaints about this, others will hear about it — and who knows, Hostpapa might even change… You can go through a formal complaint process with the BBB, or simply post a comment here: https://www.bbb.org/ca/on/oakville/profile/web-hosting/hostpapa-inc-0107-1241393/customer-reviews. and at TrustPilot here: https://ca.trustpilot.com/review/www.hostpapa.com

 Share This Story, Choose Your Platform!